Use code SAVE20 for 20% off everything!

 Every child’s completed cross project is completely unique and oh-so-brightly colored!

 Hang the completed crosses in a window with a piece of scotch tape.
-It’s the perfect Lenten and Easter craft that also doubles as a springtime decoration.
+It’s the perfect Lenten craft that provides additional beauty during the Easter season also doubles as a springtime decoration.

 I love how these crosses look hanging in the windows of my kindergarten classroom.